-Jesus didn’t actually say anything about being a Christian.
-The word ‘Christian’ didn’t come into use until a long time after he left the earth.
+The word ‘Christian’ didn’t come into use until a long time after Jesus physically left our planet, so he didn’t say anything about being a Christian.
 But a Christian is someone who follows Jesus; and Jesus had a lot to say about what it means to follow him.
-Most importantly he kept emphasizing that if we want to follow him we must do so wholeheartedly and not allow ourselves to be concerned about other people or things.
+Importantly he kept emphasizing that if we want to follow him, we must do so wholeheartedly and not allow ourselves to be concerned about other people or things.

 There are many stories in the Gospels about people who were distracted from following Jesus by people or things in their lives that they felt were more important.
 One man was unhappy because Jesus told him to give up his wealth (Luke 18:18-23), others were concerned about family members (Luke 9:59-62).

 At the end of John’s gospel Jesus is recorded as making a very important point about following him.
 He was talking to Peter and said, “follow me” (John 21:19).
 Peter immediately drew Jesus’ attention to one of the other disciples and said, “What about him?”
 Jesus responded by telling Peter that he was not to wonder about the other disciple.
 He said, “What is that to you?
 You, follow me.”
 (John 21:20-22).
 I believe that Jesus says this to every one of us, “You, follow me”.